pi-bot/pioneers/README.md

 ```
 git clone https://username@github.com/username/reponame.git
 ```
-The oifference you will see is the association with the specicfic user.
+The difference you will see is the association with the specific user.
 All Pioneers usernames are added to the private repo and this restricts access to only these users.
-The second issue however is with **authentication**.
+The second issue however is with  setting up **unobtrusive authentication**.
 Everytime you use git as a specific user you will be required to issue your password, that is unless you set up secure authentication with **ssh**.
 By adding your raspberry pi's (and or laptops) public ssh key to your GitHub account this will enable you to access all provate repositories with out the need for a password everytime.
 This is especially

 This is especially useful if you use git commands in scripts. e.g. a script to update the **pioneer** repo automatically on each boot or at scheduled times.

 https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/

-getting started guides for the PiBot build-your-own robot.

-Currently the getting started guide is being deleloped in the https://github.com/pi-bot/pioneers/wiki

 ## Programming overview
 As the getting started guide will show there are two ways of coding with the Pibot: